Frederickton

 Residential development activity is lower than average in Frederickton according to AreaSearch's national comparison of local real estate markets

-New building activity consists of 80.0% detached dwellings and 20.0% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes.
-With approximately 298 people per approval, Frederickton reflects a transitioning market in terms of population growth.
-Population forecasts indicate that Frederickton will gain around 215 residents by 2041, based on the latest AreaSearch quarterly estimate.
-Construction is maintaining a reasonable pace with projected growth, but buyers may face increasing competition as the population grows.
+Compared to the rest of NSW, Frederickton has around three-quarters the rate of new dwelling approvals per person.
+Nationally, it places among the 54th percentile of areas assessed.
+New building activity shows 80% detached dwellings and 20% townhouses or apartments, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
+Frederickton reflects a transitioning market with around 298 people per approval.
+Population forecasts indicate Frederickton will gain 248 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+Construction is maintaining a reasonable pace with projected growth, although buyers may encounter growing competition as population increases.

 Frequently Asked Questions - Development